MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgApplication.md

     - `[Id <String>]`: Unique delegated permission identifier inside the collection of delegated permissions defined for a resource application.
     - `[IsEnabled <Boolean?>]`: When creating or updating a permission, this property must be set to true (which is the default).
 To delete a permission, this property must first be set to false.
 At that point, in a subsequent call, the permission may be removed.
     - `[Origin <String>]`:
-    - `[Type <String>]`: Specifies whether this delegated permission should be considered safe for non-admin users to consent to on behalf of themselves, or whether an administrator should be required for consent to the permissions.
-This will be the default behavior, but each customer can choose to customize the behavior in their organization (by allowing, restricting or limiting user consent to this delegated permission.)
+    - `[Type <String>]`: The possible values are: User and Admin.
+Specifies whether this delegated permission should be considered safe for non-admin users to consent to on behalf of themselves, or whether an administrator consent should always be required.
+While Microsoft Graph defines the default consent requirement for each permission, the tenant administrator may override the behavior in their organization (by allowing, restricting, or limiting user consent to this delegated permission).
+For more information, see Configure how users consent to applications.
     - `[UserConsentDescription <String>]`: A description of the delegated permissions, intended to be read by a user granting the permission on their own behalf.
 This text appears in consent experiences where the user is consenting only on behalf of themselves.
     - `[UserConsentDisplayName <String>]`: A title for the permission, intended to be read by a user granting the permission on their own behalf.
 This text appears in consent experiences where the user is consenting only on behalf of themselves.
     - `[Value <String>]`: Specifies the value to include in the scp (scope) claim in access tokens.
 Must not exceed 120 characters in length.
 Allowed characters are : ! # $ % & ' ( ) * + , - . / : ;  =  ? @ [ ] ^ + _  {  } ~, as well as characters in the ranges 0-9, A-Z and a-z.
 Any other character, including the space character, are not allowed.
 May not begin with ..
   - `[PreAuthorizedApplications <IMicrosoftGraphPreAuthorizedApplication[]>]`: Lists the client applications that are pre-authorized with the specified delegated permissions to access this application's APIs.
 Users are not required to consent to any pre-authorized application (for the permissions specified).
 However, any additional permissions not listed in preAuthorizedApplications (requested through incremental consent for example) will require user consent.
     - `[AppId <String>]`: The unique identifier for the application.
-    - `[DelegatedPermissionIds <String[]>]`: The unique identifier for the oauth2PermissionScopes the application requires.
+    - `[DelegatedPermissionIds <String[]>]`:
   - `[RequestedAccessTokenVersion <Int32?>]`: Specifies the access token version expected by this resource.
 This changes the version and format of the JWT produced independent of the endpoint or client used to request the access token.
 The endpoint used, v1.0 or v2.0, is chosen by the client and only impacts the version of id_tokens.
 Resources need to explicitly configure requestedAccessTokenVersion to indicate the supported access token format.
 Possible values for requestedAccessTokenVersion are 1, 2, or null.
 If the value is null, this defaults to 1, which corresponds to the v1.0 endpoint.
 If signInAudience on the application is configured as AzureADandPersonalMicrosoftAccount, the value for this property must be 2

 APPROLES <IMicrosoftGraphAppRole[]>: The collection of roles assigned to the application.
 With app role assignments, these roles can be assigned to users, groups, or service principals associated with other applications.
 Not nullable.